 Our board created a special litigation committee consisting of independent directors to assist the full board in monitoring and assessing and creating strategy with respect to this litigation.
-The special committee has authority, among other things, to engage its own legal and other advisers, and to recommend litigation and settlement strategy to the full board.
+The special committee has authority to, among other things, engage its own legal and other advisers, and to recommend litigation and settlement strategy to the full board.
+The committee has engaged outside independent counsel to advise the committee regarding this litigation.
 Because the board determined, among other things, that the interests of Active Power and Mr. Pinkerton were aligned, Active Power has borne all legal fees and other defense costs relating to this litigation to date (including those relating to Caterpillar pursuant to an indemnity agreement).
 The special committee regularly evaluates this position.
 The special committee is also assessing whether and to what extent Active Power should continue to bear defense, settlement, judgment or other costs relating to this litigation, including whether and to what extent to indemnify Mr. Pinkerton and Pinkerton Generator, both with respect to the continued cost of legal defense as well as for any damages actually incurred.

 Due to the uncertain nature of all litigation and jury proceedings, our assessments of potential liability, if any, for defense, settlement, judgment or other costs relating to this litigation could vary significantly from the actual amounts, if any, as well as from the evaluation amounts determined by the panel of evaluators.
-The panel's evaluation amounts are only relevant if the case settles in accordance with the case evaluation process, as to the likelihood of which we can make no prediction at this time.
 The evaluation amounts are not made known to a jury, nor are they otherwise considered in the jury's deliberations or the trial process.
 Moreover, notwithstanding the decision of the case evaluators and Active Power's decision to accept the evaluations applicable to it, Active Power continues to believe very strongly that the claims against it and the other defendants are wholly without merit.
 Therefore, Active Power has determined that, at this time, it is not appropriate to make any accruals with respect to this litigation.
 We are unable to estimate the range of potential liability at this time and strongly deny any liability.
-However, an adverse outcome in this litigation nonetheless could be material to us, whether such damages are assessed directly against Active Power itself or to Mr. Pinkerton and/or Pinkerton Generator should we either agree to indemnify them in whole or in part or if we are found to be liable in whole or in part for any liability they may incur.
+However, an adverse outcome in this litigation nonetheless could be material to us, whether such damages are assessed directly against Active Power itself or to Mr. Pinkerton and/or Pinkerton Generator should we either agree to indemnify Mr. Pinkerton and/or Pinkerton Generator in whole or in part or if we are found to be liable in whole or in part for any liability Mr. Pinkerton Generator may incur.